causify-ai/tutorials/docs/all.evaluate_user_performance.how_to_guide.md

 - The decorator `@simple_cache` keys each API result by function name and arguments and writes through to disk `cache.\*.json`
-  - Future calls with the same arguments are instantaneous cache hits.
+  - Future calls with the same arguments are cache hits

+- The stats are collected only for the upstream repo, so they only include commits and PRs on `master`
+  - They do not pick up any work you did in a fork (or the individual commits squashed into a single merge)
+  - For this reason they undercount what GitHub Insights shows for your overall contributions

 ## Collecting Metrics